AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/mod-db-inc-replication.md

 If your table does not have a `datetime` column, you can add an index `modified at` column.
 Null values are not allowed in a `modified at` column.
 Check that the column is populated for every row.

 To ensure the `Modified At` method works as intended, you cannot delete rows from the table.
 Rather, you should mark the row as invalid by adding a `deleted` column to the table.
 This column will return a `1` if the row is invalid and `0` otherwise.
-You can then use this column to filter out invalid rows when you\'re building metrics and reports.
+You can then use this column to filter out invalid rows when you're building metrics and reports.

 ## Modifications for Single Auto Incrementing Primary Key